Lancaster University Management School

 Lancaster University Management School (LUMS) is the business school of Lancaster University in Lancaster, England.
-The school was established in 1964.
+The school's history can be traced back to the establishment of departments of marketing and of operational research at the university's foundation in 1964.
+These and other related departments were organised into the "School of Business and Organizational Studies" in 1969.
 A full range of subjects are taught, ranging from undergraduate degrees to postgraduate degrees, including executive and full-time MBAs, PhDs and post-experience executive education.
-The Financial Times consistently ranks Lancaster University's MBA programme amongst the top in the world.